Appointments, Answers, and the Weight of Numbers

 My Turn in the Chair

 I had my own reasons for being there.
 I requested blood work to check on things that have been concerns before—cholesterol, vitamin levels, anything that might explain ongoing fatigue.
-I also brough up chronic back pain and asked about cancer screening.
+I also brought up chronic back pain and asked about cancer screening.

 The answer was straightforward.
 I'm too young for screening without additional risk factors, and insurance wouldn't cover it.
-For my back, the doctors needs my previous X-rays and documentation showing I've already tried physical therapy.
+For my back, the doctor needs my previous X-rays and documentation showing I've already tried physical therapy.

 After the appointment, I called my former doctor's office and asked them to send everything they had over.
 It felt good to at least be moving the process forward.